UA-ResearchComputing-HPC/hpc-documentation/docs/storage_and_transfers/storage/hpc_storage/index.md

 	Running multiple instances of jobs performing significant I/O activity may be detrimental to the system, especially if these occur within the same subdirectories.
 It may be best to read in data at the beginning of a workflow, perform the entire analysis, then write at the very end.
 Reconfiguring your workflow to limit I/O may cost some time up front, but will most likely be made back through faster job completion.

-    If you are running *array jobs*, please be cognizant of your I/O activity.
+    If you are running [array jobs](../../../running_jobs/batch_jobs/array_jobs/), please be cognizant of your I/O activity.

 - [x] **Use /tmp for working space**